lnay/sagetex-blog/thought.md

 This would render to:
 $$\left(\mathrm{ch}\_2^\beta(v) + 1\right)^2$$

-# Don't put everything into sagesilent
+# TIP 4: Don't put everything into sagesilent

 problems:
 - slow feedback loop